ignacio.avellino [at] umbc.edu

 A two-player mashup of ping pong and air hockey - just with water pumps!

-Hamlyn Symposium Surgical Robot Challenge 2019 - Entry Shortlisted to the Finals.
+Hamlyn Symposium Surgical Robot Challenge 2019 - Finalists.

 Hard Constraints: Why Telemanipulated Surgical Robots Affect Creative Tool Use.

 Symposium: Workgroup on Interactive Systems in Healthcare.
 Poster, WISH@CHI 2019.
-6 pages submission.
+6 pages.

 Impacts of Telemanipulation in Robotic Assisted Surgery.